-Prior to joining Imperial College in 2019 as a Senior Lecturer (Associate Professor), Naomi was a group leader at the University of Edinburgh, first as a Chancellor's Fellow and then a Royal Society University Research Fellow.
+Prior to joining Imperial College in 2019 as a Senior Lecturer (Associate Professor), Naomi was a group leader at the University of Edinburgh, first as a Chancellor's Fellow and then as a Royal Society University Research Fellow.
 She received a PhD in Molecular, Cellular, and Developmental Biology from Yale University (USA) for molecular dissection of organ-identity-dependent differentiation in Arabidopsis petals and stamens.
 As a postdoctoral fellow at University of Bern (Switzerland) and École Normale Supérieure de Lyon (France), Naomi developed new methods for mechanical treatment and characterization of living tissues.
-With them she revealed that mechanical cues play instructive roles in organogenesis and growth control at the shoot apical meristem, where new leaves and stems are being generated.
-She held a European Molecular Biology Organization (EMBO) Long-term Fellowship and a Roche Research Fellowship for her postdoctoral research.

 Kocaoglan EG, Radhakrishnan D, Nakayama N, 2023, Synthetic developmental biology: molecular tools to re-design plant shoots and roots, Journal of Experimental Botany, Vol:74, ISSN:0022-0957, Pages:3864-3876

 Mason SE, Nakayama N, 2023, Self-burying robot morphs wood to sow seeds, Nature, Vol:614, ISSN:0028-0836, Pages:415-416

 Ohlendorf R, Tan NY-H, Nakayama N, 2023, Engineering Themes in Plant Forms and Functions, Annual Review of Plant Biology, Vol:74, ISSN:1543-5008, Pages:777-801